rejeesh-sathyavrathan/minimal/index.md

 **Role**
   - Architecture:

-    Significantly contributed to the finalization of the software architecture by collaborating with multiple stakeholders, evaluating diverse technologies and conducting comprehensive proofs of concepts.
     - Collaborated with stakeholders to convert high-level requirements into Epics and Features.
     - Estimated features and built the backlog for the team, facilitating smooth and efficient development cycles.
     - Collaborated with the Scrum Master to create technically feasible and demonstrable vertical slicing of features, ensuring streamlined and efficient feature delivery.